 With a long career in communications, I’ve learned the hard way that trust is not a message.
 We don’t tell someone to trust us or craft the perfect speech to engender loyalty.
-As the late Steven Covey was fond of saying, we must “first seek to understand, and then be understood.”
-That simple turn of phrase reveals the complexity of meaningful verbal and non-verbal communications.

 My work enables business leaders to strengthen their trust literacy.